sarthakpranesh/nnGo/readme.md

 ## Looking for help
 <p>
-    Currently I only have one example ( XOR example ) implemented using this library and only one activation function supported.
+    Currently I only have one example ( XOR example, mnist example is work in progress ) implemented using this library and only two activation function supported.
     I would love if anyone of you can help me by implementing more examples or define different activation functions in this Toy library.
 Also looking for improving the existing code quality.
 </p>